Tree-based Focused Web Crawling with Reinforcement Learning: Problem and Method Overview

 \subsubsection{Focused Crawling Problem}

 Let $U_C$ be the finite set of URLs corresponding to all web pages that belong to the target topic $C$.
-Given $C$ and a small set of \textit{seeds} $U_S$, where $|U_S| << |U_C|$, our goal is to expand $U_S$ over a $T$-timestep-attempt-process of discovering URLs belonging to $U_C \setminus U_S$.
-Thus, since the crawling process is terminated after $T$ timesteps, $U_S$ would be expanded by $T$ new URLs.
+Given $C$ and a small set of \textit{seeds} $U_S$, where $|U_S| << |U_C|$, our goal is to expand $U_S$ over a $T$-time step-attempt-process of discovering URLs belonging to $U_C \setminus U_S$.
+Since the crawling process is terminated after $T$ time steps, $U_S$ would be expanded by $T$ new URLs.
 We will refer to these $U_C \setminus U_S$ URLs discovered as \textit{relevant}.

 In the rest of this section, we describe our proposed TRES framework.
 First, we formulate the focused crawling problem as an MDP.
-Then, we present the keyword expansion strategy that our crawler adopts, in order to discover keywords that are relevant to the target topic.
-Next, we describe KwBiLSTM, a deep neural network estimating the reward function of our RL setting.
-Last but not least, we present the proposed focused crawling algorithm, which utilizes RL, in order to find good policies for selecting URLs, and the Tree-Frontier algorithm for efficient sampling from the frontier.
+Then, we present the keyword expansion strategy that our crawler adopts, in order to discover keywords that are relevant to the target topic and aim to enhance the focused crawling performance.
+Next, we present the proposed focused crawling algorithm, which utilizes RL, in order to find good policies for selecting URLs, and the Tree-Frontier algorithm for efficient sampling URLs from the frontier.